-The parties testified and agreed to the following; the tenancy began on October 30, 2013.
-The Tenant currently pays rent in the amount of \$950.00 to the Landlord which is due on the first day of each month.
-The Tenant paid a security deposit in the amount of \$475.00 which the Landlord continues to hold.
+The parties testified and agreed to the following; the tenancy began on July 1, 2012; however the Tenant took possession of the rental unit on June 28, 2012.
+Currently, the Tenant is required to pay rent in the amount of \$1,335.00 to the Landlord which is due on the first day of each month.
+The Tenant stated that she paid a security and pet damage deposit each in the amount of \$575.00.
+The Landlord's Agent stated that he could only confirm that the Tenant paid a security deposit in the amount of \$575.00 as is indicated on the tenancy agreement.
+The Tenant continues to occupy the rental unit.

-The Landlord testified that the Tenant has been repeatedly late paying rent in October, November, December 2019, as well as in January, and February 2020.
-The Landlord stated that he is constantly needing to check in with the Tenant to ask about the rent payment and that he cannot continue in this fashion.
-The Landlord stated that he subsequently served the Tenant with a One Month Notice dated January 30, 2020 with an effective vacancy date of March 1, 2020 by posting it to the Tenant's door on January 31, 2020.
+The Landlord's Agent testified that the Tenant has been repeatedly late paying rent in December 2019, January, February and March 2020.
+The Landlord's Agent stated that he subsequently served the Tenant on March 11, 2020 with a One Month Notice dated March 11, 2020 with an effective vacancy date of April 30, 2020 by posting it to the Tenant's door.
 The Landlord's reason for ending the tenancy on the One Month Notice is;